PrefectHQ/prefect/docs/getting-started/installation.md

 ### SQLite

-Prefect Orion uses SQLite3 as the default backing database, but it is not packaged with the Orion installation.
-Most systems will have SQLite installed already since it's part of the Python standard library.
+Prefect Orion uses SQLite as the default backing database, but it is not packaged with the Orion installation.
+Most systems will have SQLite installed already since it is typically bundled as a part of Python.
 Orion requires SQLite version 3.24.0 or later.

 You can check your SQLite version by executing the following command in a terminal: